vedph/cadmus-bricks-shell/README.md

 - 2023-07-06:
   - in pin target lookup component, fix to label validator required when not external.
   - added `defaultPartTypeKey` property to provide a default part type key for target lookup when by type is active.
+  - when calling `getPartFromTypeAndRole` for lookup, avoid error on 404.
+This avoids disrupting the code execution when there is no metadata part for a target item.

 ### 1.0.15